Prayer in and of itself is powerful. When you combine it with Scripture, well, let's just say you should be prepared to see some mighty things happen.

 It is very important to pray for your family and for each family member, because right now our families are under attack.
 Satan is seeking to destroy the family unit, and we are constantly bombarded with the world's views of what a family can look like, so that we can easily lose sight of how God intended our families to be.
 God created our families to be a holy unit, one in which He is priority, in which the husband and wife lovingly live out their God-given roles in marriage, and the children are obedient to their parents.
-Once we get our own families in alignment with God's desired order for families, I think we'll see God do mighty things in our churches, in our nation, and around the world.
+Once we get our own families in alignment with God's desired order for families, all founded on loving one another as Christ loved us, I think we'll see God do mighty things in our churches, in our nation, and around the world.
 But it starts with us, in our own homes and within our own families.

 Pray that your family would always be submitted to God, that God would be its chief builder and protector.

 "Unless the LORD builds the house, its builders labor in vain.
 Unless the LORD watches over the city, the watchmen stand guard in vain."
 Psalm 127:1

 Pray that every member of your family would love the Lord and find salvation.

 "You shall love the LORD your God with all your heart and with all your soul and all your mind and all your strength."
 Deuteronomy 6:5, Mark 12:30

 Pray that your family would be one who would be dedicated to serve the Lord.

 "As for me and my household, we will serve the LORD."
 Joshua 24:15

 Pray that your family would value God as priority in your lives and conversations.